jerphaes/believer/Readme.md

     gem install believer

 ## Inspiration
 The Believer library is heavily inspired by ActiveRecord.
-Most patterns used in this library should be pretty familiar for ActiveRecord user.
+Most patterns used in this library should be pretty familiar for ActiveRecord users.

 ## Usage